olp10/ass10/README.md

 - `mvn compile` compiles all implementation classes.
 - `mvn test` runs all test cases (i.e. all classes with a name that either starts with `Test` or ends with `Test`, `Tests`, or `TestCase`).
-- `mvn execute` runs CompositeMain
+- `mvn exec:java` runs CompositeMain

 [UML Class Diagram](src/site/markdown/documentation.md)